eideeivindsen/react-beginner-course-day-1/02-props/README.md

 const Greeting = ({ name, smiley="😄" }) => <p>Hello { name }! { smiley }</p>
 ```

-The properties used by the component, such as `name`, can then be defined when the component is used.
-Rembember to use `{ }` if the property type is not a string.
+The properties are passed to the compomonent similarly to in HTML.
+Rembember to use `{ }` if the property type is not a string, so that the value can be JS code.
 ```html
 <Greeting name="React" />
 <VerticalSpace height={ 20 } />